When we touched the moon the universe paused.

 “Does this chess computer know it’s playing chess?”

-That, dear film goer and lay philosopher, is the challenge of our age.
-We, who cannot agree what consciousness is, deign to test machines for it.
+That, dear film goer and lay philosopher, is the puzzle of our age: we who cannot agree what consciousness is, deign to test machines for it?

 Nathan calls Ava “a rat in a maze” whose escape requires “self-awareness, imagination, manipulation, sexuality, empathy.”
 But he is fatally blind to what we lesser folk are more than oblivious: we, the arch predators, are also stalked for sport or gain.

 Caleb The Innocent failed to detect psychopathy in his three companions.
-Isn’t that the stsory of our lives.
+Isn’t that the story of our lives.